 - San Francisco, California

 The one thing that all of these top art cities have in common is that they attract a large number of recurring tourists and have high real estate prices.
 These cities are known as art meccas for a reason.
-There are a lot of high-quality galleries that run the gamut of all art genres.
+There are a lot of galleries that vary in quality which run the gamut of all art genres.
 There are big drawbacks however to buying art in cities like this however.
 As mentioned before, real estate prices are high and the overall cost of doing business is astronomical so in order to make a profit these galleries are often charging prices that only the ultra-affluent can afford.
 The price doesn't necessarily align with the value that the art collector receives from the art.
+The photography artwork in particular tends to be cliched and designed to appeal to the lowest common denominator as well since the prime objective is to sell rather than inspire through art.

 One red herring are the galleries that do not list any prices for the artwork.
 There are several reasons why some galleries do not list prices.
 The implied thought is that if you have to ask then you can't afford it.
 Do you want to do business with a pretentious gallery like that?
 Another reason why some galleries do not list prices is that the galleries want the viewer to inquire about the price so they can launch into a sales pitch to "romance the art".
 Nefarious reasons for why someone would want to buy art at a gallery like that include spouses who might want to hide large sums of money away by purchasing artwork where the price isn't readily apparent then recoup the money via the secondary art market post-divorce settlement, and for those that engage in money laundering / tax sheltering, etc...